elliotpryde/jenkins-docker/jenkins/master/README.md

 ### Get jenkins master running with a declarative pipeline which provisions a docker slave.

+* Docker slaves being provisioned on the jenkins master docker-machine
 * Once Docker cloud host URI is working, update the DOCKER_HOST environment variable with it
 * Move bitbucket ssh private key to jenkins master ~/.ssh/id_rsa
 * Docker slaves on a different machines than the master